m13t/terraform-provider-testing/README.md

 This project was inspired by some of the [internal terraform code][1] and some [experimental code][2] by [Martin Atkins][3].
-Martin's code was a good starting point for some design considerations, but unlike the code from Martin, this uses the official Gotlang Terraform SDK.
+Martin's code was a good starting point for some design considerations, but unlike the code from Martin, this uses the official Golang Terraform SDK.

 > **Disclaimer**
 >